hamarkovic/Microridge_Curviness_Analysis/README.md

 The program outputs a single csv file.
 The two columns of this file contain the cell ID and number of the ridge within that cell.
 The third column contains the ridge length.
 The fourth column contains a simple measure of curvature obtained by dividing the total length of the ridge by the distance between the endpoints of the ridge.
 The fifth column contains a curvature measure derived by calculating the curvature at each point using the first and second derivates, adding these values for each point of the ridge, and didviding by the length of the ridge.

 #### Vignette
 Vignette instructions are in the directory named Vignette.
-1. To run this test file, you first need to follow the directions for how to run the program, and install the required packages.
-2. Change the input in the file Point_Simplifier.rmd (read.csv command) to be the file "Ridge5_test.csv" in the appropriate location on your computer.
-3. Change the ouput of the file (write.csv command) to be in the appropiate location on your computer.
-4. Run the file Point_Simplifier in R.
-5. The ouput will be the file "Points5.csv".
-6. If you graph the points of the input and ouput, the input should look identical to the orange points in the file "Voronoi after Viz green.gif", and the output should look identical to the green points.
+There are two test files in the folder, and the output after running the program can be compared to those in the folder Sample_outputs.

 ### Author
 * Hannah Markovic